industrial-edge/jenkins-cicd/Jenkins-installation/installation.md

 For this example, we will need to connect Jenkins with GitHub and therefore we need to install GitHub plugin.

-1) Click on "Install selected plugins".
+1) Click on "Select plugins to install".

 <img src="./graphics/customize_jenkins.PNG" width="500"/>